chopov1/chopov1/README.md

 >A link to some of my [Music](https://unitedmasters.com/m/61e7223186f5484a4f4903b2)

-      !!Please make sure to click the speaker icon in the bottom right of the videos to hear sound as it is muted by default!!
 ### Game Audio Demo Reel
 * The second clip is a game I am currently working on by myself in Unreal Engine 4.